Benjacho/benjacho/README.md

 Senior software engineer and web enthusiast with technical leading experience, worked with Laravel, Typescript, Javascript, React, Vue, Python.
 I love innovation and problem solving.

-I love to share knowledge with the developer's community.
-You can find an amazing tool for laravel nova (https://github.com/Benjacho/belongs-to-many-field-nova)

 Also, I participated as a speaker at Open Source Events.

 - 👨🏽‍🏫  I'm currently studying data science, machine learning and deep learning.